dagface3/vscode-docs/docs/getstarted/settings.md

 ### Modified settings

 To check which settings you have configured, there is a `@modified` filter in the Search bar.
-A setting shows up under this filter if its value differs from the default value, or if its value is explicitly set in the respective settings JSON file.
+A setting shows up under this filter if its value differs from the default value, or if its value isis explicitly set in the respective settings JSON file.
 This filter can be useful if you have forgotten whether you configured a setting, or if the editor is not behaving as you expect because you accidentally configured a setting.

 ![Settings editor with @modified filter showing changed settings](images/settings/modified-filter-settings.png)